By using this site, you agree to the Privacy Policy and Terms of Use.

 How much slower will my dog eat with a slow feeder bowl?

 It depends on the type of slow feeder and your dog.
 Maze bowls typically slow eating by 3 to 5 times.
-A dog who normally finishes a meal in 30 seconds might take 90 seconds to 2.5 minutes with a maze bowl.
-Puzzle feeders like the KONG Wobbler can extend meal times to 15 to 25 minutes.
-Lick mats and snuffle mats fall somewhere in between, usually adding 5 to 10 minutes to a meal.
+A dog that finishes a meal in 30 seconds with a normal bowl may take 90 seconds to 2.5 minutes with a maze bowl.
+Puzzle feeders like the KONG Wobbler can extend meal time to 15 to 25 minutes.
+Lick mats and snuffle mats fall in between, usually adding 5 to 10 minutes to the meal.
 Every dog is different.
-Some figure out the obstacles quickly and speed up over time.
-Others remain slow eaters with the feeder indefinitely.
+Some dogs understand obstacles quickly and then speed up over time.
+Other dogs remain slow eaters long-term with a feeder.

 Can slow feeders completely prevent bloat?

 No. Slow feeders reduce one risk factor for bloat, which is rapid eating.
-But bloat has multiple causes and risk factors including breed genetics, chest conformation, feeding one large meal per day, exercising after eating, and stress.
-A slow feeder is a preventative measure, not a guarantee.
-If you own a deep-chested breed like a Great Dane, Weimaraner, or Standard Poodle, discuss bloat prevention with your vet.
-They can advise on feeding schedules, portion sizes, and in some cases, a preventive surgical procedure called a gastropexy.
+But bloat has multiple causes and risk factors, including breed genetics, chest shape, feeding one large meal a day, exercising after meals, and stress.
+Slow feeding is a preventative measure, not a guarantee.

 Will my dog get frustrated and stop eating?